immcantation/shazam/docs/topics/calcTargetingDistance.md

 1. Symmetrize the 1-mer substitution matrix.
 1. Converting the rates to distance <code class = 'eq'>d=-log10(p)</code>.
 1. Dividing this distance by the mean of the distances.
-1. Converting all infinite, no change (e.g., A->A), and NA distances to zero.
+1. Converting all infinite, no change (e.g., A -> A), and NA distances to zero.